Small Water System

 Course Time Limit: 3 months

-Upon completion of this course, operators should be able to develop and implement a safety program for workers at water treatment and distribution facilities, understand and properly use safety equipment, institute safe practices around wells, treatment works, chemical processes, pumps, streets and trenches, confined spaces, and water storage facilities, practice lockout/tagout procedures, and conduct safety inspections.
-Upon completion of the second component of this course, operators should be able to develop water rates for a utility, determine revenue requirements, apply cost allocation methods, calculate distribution of costs to customers, design rates, administer rates and charges, and plan for financial stability.
+This course teaches operators how to develop and implement a worker safety program for water treatment and distribution facilities, including how to properly use safety equipment; employ safe practices around wells, pumps, and water storage facilities; work safely in streets, trenches, and confined spaces with lockout/tagout procedures; and conduct safety inspections.
+Small system management topics introduce operators to developing utility water rates, determining revenue requirements, applying cost allocation methods, and calculating the distribution of costs to customers.
+In addition, operators will learn how to develop design rates, administration rates and charges, and plan for financial stability.

 1.8 CEUs (18 contact hours)